doug65536/lrumap/README.md

 The iteration will end and no more callbacks will occur if the callback returns `true`.
 All other values will be ignored and the iteration will continue.

-This is consistent with the behavior of [`Array.prototype.some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
+This method is consistent with the behavior of [`Array.prototype.some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).

+It is not safe to call any function that modifies the map during the iteration.

 **`callback`** defined as `function(value, key, map)`